Click to enter complete search

 Envisioned as the Philippine’s first smart, resilient and green metropolis, New Clark City is trailblazing a new approach to sustainable urban design.

-Established on a former US army base to the north of the capital Manila, the city is seeking to set a new benchmark in terms of addressing the growing environmental problems caused by climate change while also designing in a resilience to natural disasters that often beset this region.
+Established on a former US army base to the north of the capital Manila, the city is seeking to set a new benchmark in terms of addressing the growing environmental problems caused by climate change while also designing resilience to natural disasters that often beset this region.

-As a completely new settlement, New Clark City provides a unique opportunity to showcase exemplar sustainable urban planning approaches that seek to not only reduce carbon emissions but also to create cooler spaces and places in our rapidly heating cities.
+As a completely new settlement, New Clark City provides a unique opportunity to showcase exemplary sustainable urban planning approaches that seek to not only reduce carbon emissions but also to create cooler spaces and places in our rapidly heating cities.

 According to the Cool Coalition, an international multi-stakeholder network committed to exploring more sustainable ways of cooling our cities, almost a third of the world’s population currently face dangerously hot temperatures for at least 20 days of the year.